Teaching & Learning Methods

-Practicals will be provided in some optional modules, notably those that have a technical element, to allow students to put specific technical skills into practice.
+Practicals will be provided in some modules, notably those that have a technical element, to allow students to put specific technical skills into practice.
 Field trips, either day trips, or residential for longer periods, may be used to support practical and technical training in some elements of the programme, where the nature of the material makes this appropriate.

 All students will write a Dissertation on a selected and approved aspect of risk research, with a format dependent on whether the student chooses a research-based dissertation or a vocational-based dissertation.
 This allows the students to learn how to produce a coherent and stand-alone piece of work, sufficient to demonstrate either their capacity to conduct academic research or research in the risk industry.
 Dissertations will be supported by an individual supervisor (and vocational partner, in the case of the vocational dissertation).